Aaqib041/xebiaww.github.io/_posts/2015-01-02-sql-over-hbase-using-apache-pheonix.md

   * Transactional support- It does not support and additional transactional capabilities other than what Hbase provides.

-We can also integrate Squirrel - SQL pluggin with Apache Phoenix as well.
+We can also integrate Squirrel - SQL plugin with Apache Phoenix as well.

 All we need to do is to add appropriate driver on Squirrel client window.Using this we can easily query the Hbase database we use.

 **Conclusion:**

-****Phoenix is actually been used in places where we want to hit the Hbase database using REST calls and the result of these REST calls are actually to be seen on some UI.
+Phoenix is actually been used in places where we want to hit the Hbase database using REST calls and the result of these REST calls are actually to be seen on some UI.

 Widespread knowledge of SQL increases the usefulness of Phoenix and related tools like CQL (in case of Cassandra) and Phoenix(in case of Hbase)